The Power of Reputation Marketing: Turning Reviews Into a Competitive Edge

 Client Surveys: The Secret Ingredient for any Successful Agency Partnership

 Client satisfaction is an essential ingredient for a successful partnership between a marketing agency and the businesses they serve.
 Whether it’s creating a website or driving your lead generation and brand awareness campaigns, marketing agencies exist to help your business achieve more than you could on your own.
+At Green Apple, we firmly believe that if our clients aren’t benefiting from our partnership, we want to know.
+This is where client surveys have become an essential tool for creating successful partnerships with clients.

 Over the years, we’ve helped our clients to build customer surveys that produce the highest return on investment.
 Recently, we’ve decided to integrate that approach into our own workflow.
 In this post, we wanted to outline a few specific ways that client surveys align with our values as an agency and why we see them as an opportunity to continually learn, grow, and improve to serve others more effectively.